 - Include SOCIAL PROOF to establish the credibility of the landing page.
 Show users that the page they are on has been shared on other sites like Facebook, Twitter, and Instagram.
 A fixed bar on the side of web page which includes the number of “likes” can often be a testament to how successful the page is.
 If it’s clear that lots of people are happy with the page, it can entice users to take action as well.
-Relevant badges, testimonials, case results or before-and-after sections will also provide that social proof you’re looking for and can often be the most powerful component of a PPC landing page.
+Relevant badges, testimonials, case results, or before-and-after sections will also provide that social proof you’re looking for and can often be the most powerful component of a PPC landing page.

 - Everything on the landing page should feed toward the CALL TO ACTION.
 The call to do something is easily the most important part of a landing page.
 This gives you the opportunity to become a bit more acquainted with the user.
 After you’ve won his trust, guide him toward submitting some contact information so you can keep in touch.
 The CTA should be the brightest focal point on the page.
 Even if your landing page receives tons of traffic, none of it matters if no one completes your CTA.
 This makes it a critical marketing measurement tool.
 Typical CTAs for doctors and lawyers include registering for a free consultation, downloading a free eBook, scheduling an appointment, etc. Make it bright and visually striking.
 Include more than one CTA, too, if you can.
 Some users might be more comfortable submitting just their name and email first, instead of jumping into a live chat with someone.